kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   they have to offer is very much advice I respect.
   They basically think that I have the ability to make a solid transition into the industry, based on the way I think and my interests.
+- I was recruited by a company (that I don't care to work for (but it's a *huge* company)) via an event, and one guy I spoke to for a good 40 minutes about machine learning straight up told me how the company would probably try to do it, and what he thought of them (which like me, wasn't very positive).
+  Good engineers care more about working on interesting things, and he didn't think the company had much to offer besides the promise of their name (which no one in that community, or myself) is impressed by at all.
+He literally said "half the people there will be wow-ed because it's X company, and they'll probably show you some thing to try to impress you, but they haven't done jack in innovating, and they don't care about the growth of their developers".
+Nuff said.
-  I guess it takes time and I need to up my proficiency in general, so we'll see.
+- I guess it takes time and I need to up my proficiency in general, so we'll see.
 But we have a lot in common; for example. you won't find UX/ UI people in this crowd, and it's not something I'm interested in *at all*.
 - A lot of these people are either *hard* back end people, crypto, networking or use some kind of high